BenJetson/dining-alexa/README.md

 # Tiger Dining Skill for Amazon Alexa
-An unofficial skill to find out what's on the menu at Clemson's dining halls.
+An unofficial way to find out what's on the menu at Clemson's dining halls.

 ### To get the skill, just ask Alexa!